AI4Finance-Foundation/FinRL/docs/source/scholarly_background/awesome_ai4finance.rst

 [3] `Practical deep reinforcement learning approach for stock trading <https://arxiv.org/abs/1811.07522>`_.
 NeurIPS Workshop on Challenges and Opportunities for AI in Financial Services: the Impact of Fairness, Explainability, Accuracy, and Privacy, 2018.

-[4] [Deep Reinforcement Learning for Trading](https://arxiv.org/abs/1911.10107).
+[4] `Deep Reinforcement Learning for Trading <https://arxiv.org/abs/1911.10107>`_.
 Zhang, Zihao, Stefan Zohren, and Stephen Roberts.
 The Journal of Financial Data Science 2, no. 2 (2020): 25-40.

-[5] [A Deep Reinforcement Learning Framework for the Financial Portfolio Management Problem](https://arxiv.org/abs/1706.10059).
+[5] `A Deep Reinforcement Learning Framework for the Financial Portfolio Management Problem <https://arxiv.org/abs/1706.10059>`_.
 Jiang, Zhengyao, Dixing Xu, and Jinjun Liang. arXiv preprint arXiv:1706.10059 (2017).

 Algorithmic Resources
 ----------------------------------